joshuamalina/joshuamalina.github.io/README.md

 - Bonnie Weiss’ Inner Critic IFS Course (Bonnie Weiss, May 2022)

-In 2023, I started teaching Saturday mindfulness classes to women transitioning out of homelessness.
-I also serve as the teacher coordinator for the Sunday night sangha, [Downtown Dharma](https://www.downtowndharmadc.org/), in Washington D.C.

 ![image](docs/assets/me_woods.jpg)

 ## How it works

-Most sessions take place in my home in Woodley Park, DC, though I am open to working remotely with clients who do not live locally.
+Most sessions take place online through zoom.

 I charge $75 per 50 minute session, but offer a sliding scale for clients who cannot afford this rate.

 ## Getting Started

-Send me an email at joshuamalina@gmail.com to chat and find a time to meet.
+Send me an email at joshuamalina@gmail.com to chat and find a time to meet, or book a free consultation through my calendly: https://calendly.com/anxietybookclub

 ## Testimonials